vinceldric/Life-Cloud-Website/README.md

 ## Comments
   - We had difficulty on loading images by their ID, but putting correct image source fixed the problem.
   - We also had difficultly on the list of subscribers on /Admin page.
 Vincent figured out the problem by creating 'client2.js' so that it can fetch and display the list of subscribers.
+  - Adding min-height and position property in css for the footer made the footer stick to the bottom.
+  - We added media queries for navigation bar, logo and made gallery responsive.

 ## Assets
   - Template Big Picture is from [HTML5up](https://html5up.net/).